 - Don’t make the customer work.
-Many companies build friction into their support systems by forcing customer to remember arcane account or customer numbers, e-mail addresses and passwords, before being helped.
+Many companies build friction into their support systems by forcing customers to remember arcane account or customer numbers, e-mail addresses, or passwords before being helped.

 - Foster relationships.
 When it comes to major, life-changing purchases, simply answering a customer’s questions is not enough.
 To close large sales, a firm’s customer service staff needs to build and foster relationships with customers.

 - Go above & beyond.
 No small amount of customer frustration comes from the perception that companies are doing the bare minimum to satisfy them.
 Actions clearly above and beyond make the customer feel completely taken care of.